Excerpt from my book, Passive Income: Create Passive Income Streams with Little to No Investment

 - You are a tenant on their domain.

 As you can see, the disadvantages of using marketplaces far outweigh the benefits.
-However, if generating income quickly is a top priority, or you are new to working online, then marketplaces can be very beneficial especially in the short term.
-For example, selling on Amazon has proved to be very financially rewarding in my case.
-Over the long-term, however, putting yourself, brand, and assets first before marketplaces and social media networks are the way to build a successful online presence and business.
-For instance, prioritizing your blog or e-commerce site in line with or over a marketplace.
+Also, if you must share more than 50 percent of your revenues with a marketplace, this will not work in your favor and equates to a master-slave model.
+However, if generating income fast is a top priority, or you are new to working online, then marketplaces can be very beneficial especially, in the short term.
+Over the long-term, however, putting yourself, brand, and assets first before marketplaces and social media networks is the way to build a thriving online business and presence.
+I prioritize my blog over Amazon, YouTube, and social media sites.
+I focus on, and develop, my online real estate before anyone else’s.

-The most successful passive income earners do not focus excessively on taking the easy, lazy, and convenient marketplace approach.
+The most successful passive income earners do not focus exclusively on marketplaces.
 Rather, they work hard to build their brands one project and product at a time.
-Many are reaping the rewards far greater than most marketplace-only sellers.
-Furthermore, they experience greater decision-making control and work freedom.
+This group is attracting rewards far greater than most marketplace-only sellers.
+Furthermore, they experience greater control, anonymity, and freedom.

-Ultimately it does not have to be an either-or decision.
-You can leverage marketplaces while developing your online platform inviting a holistic approach.
+Ultimately, it does not have to be an either-or decision.
+You can leverage marketplaces while developing your online platform for a holistic approach.
 Just make sure you do not let marketplaces get the better of you—but the opposite—so that you do not end up a marketplace puppet or bitch.
-Realizing sales is a wonderful feeling, but you need to remain steadfast with a goal to generate sufficient passive income independent of marketplaces.
+Making sales is a wonderful feeling, but you need to remain steadfast in generating sufficient passive income independent of marketplaces.